M.H. Jones & Co. Broadhead Axe | Forged Steel Woodman’s Tool | New York | 19th Century

 Condition

-Excellent preservation with a well-maintained blade and solid wooden handle.
-Natural wear and patina consistent with age enhance its authenticity and collectible appeal.
+Well preserved with a solid blade and sturdy wooden handle.
+Natural wear and patina consistent with age contribute to its authenticity and historical character.

 Length: 23.25 in